TheFirstNoob/Discord-ChatGPT/README_EN.md

    </summary>

-- **Mention Support**: Enable users to interact with the bot using mentions (e.g., "@BotName hi") for more personalized responses.
 - **Streaming Message Support**: Implement a Discord edit function for streaming messages, ensuring proper chunk splitting.
 	> - Introduce a `/settings` command for users to customize their parameters.
 	> - Enforce a minimum delay of 1 second between messages to prevent spam.